Blahah/scraperJSON-demo-paper/scraperJSON.md

 ## scraperJSON
 We defined a new JSON schema, scraperJSON, to enable declarative scraping of structured data from many different sites without duplicating code.
-A scraperJSON scraper consists of a JSON object with a minimum of two keys:

-* ***url***: an array of regular expressions specifying the sites to which the scraper can apply
-* ***elements***: an object specifying the elements to be extracted

-*Elements* are objects specifying either a selector or one or more child elements, and optionally an attribute and some configuration. *Selectors* may be CSS, XPath, or follow the Open Annotation standard.
-This simple system allows for the capture of the majority of metadata from scholarly articles.
+A scraperJSON scraper minimally defines the url(s) to which it applies and the set of elements that it can extract.
+Elements can be extracted by CSS, XPath, or using the Open Annotation standard, and can be post-processed using regular expression capture groups.

 ### Simulating user interaction

 Many modern websites do not specify their content in the raw HTML served when a URL is visited, but lazy-load the content, for example by making AJAX calls.
 These loading events are triggered by user interactions such as scrolling and clicking.
-To enable to scraping of full content, we therefore added the ability to specify user interactions to scraperJSON.
+To enable to scraping of full content, we therefore added the ability to specify a list of predefined user interactions to scraperJSON.

 ### Structuring results